 There are currently ten Mid-day Supervisors including the Senior Mid-day Supervisor.
 One member of the Leadership Team is also on duty or on-call by radio each day.
 Staff will encourage good behaviour and adherence to the School rules during the lunch period.
 Wet lunch times can cause problems.
-The class teacher should ensure that a list of agreed activities and resources available for wet lunch time is clearly displayed in the classroom.
-That children are aware of what activities are deemed appropriate.
+The class teacher should that children are aware of what activities are deemed appropriate.
 Class teachers should ensure that there are sufficient crayons, papers, comics and games which are known to pupils and supervisors, in their rooms.